shbatm/hacs-isy994/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)
 <a href="https://www.buymeacoffee.com/shbatm" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" alt="Buy Me A Coffee" width="140px" height="30px" ></a>

+## DEPRECIATED ##

-> :warning: **This integration is for beta testing new features for the ISY994 integration**: Home Assistant Core has been updated to include all features that were added in this component's version 1.x.x.
-Once you have upgraded to Home Assistant >0.110.0, you may safely remove this integration if you do not wish to beta test the new software.
+> :warning: :warning: **This integration has been depreciated**: Home Assistant Core has been updated to include all features that were added in this component's version 3.0.0devX.
+Once you have upgraded to Home Assistant >2021.6.0, you may safely remove this integration.
+Thank you for testing. :warning: :warning:

 ## Description